omcodedthis/omcodedthis/README.md

 # Hey!

 I'm Om, who has a great passion for programming in the fields of Data Science, Cybersecurity, UI/UX & Fintech.
-Currently, I'm taking courses to gain a deeper understanding of the use of software & hardware related concepts to solve problems.
+Currently, I'm taking courses to gain a deeper understanding of the use of software & hardware related concepts to solve problems applicable to these domains.

 ## Courses